samba-in-kubernetes/samba-operator/docs/design/crd-proposal-phase1.md

 The operator may, or may not, combine one or more share into a single smbd instance.

 One or more SmbSecurityConfig resources can be defined in the cluster.
+One or more SmbCommonConfig resources can be defined in the cluster.
+Each SmbShare CR can refer to one SmbSecurityConfig resource and one SmbCommonConfig resource.
-Each SmbShare CR can refer to one of those SmbSecurityConfig resources, or rely on the default settings of the operator.
+The operator will provide a mechanism for marking SmbSecurityConfig and SmbCommonConfig resources as "default".
+If an SmbShare does not name a specifc config resource the operator will use settings from the "default" resources, or if no defaults are set rely on the default settings of the operator.
 The SmbSecurityConfig reference will define the security properties of the smbd instance that hosts the share.
 If two SmbShare CRs are defined and each one refers to different SmbSecurityConfig they must not be combined using one smbd.

 The listings below are not meant to be entirely complete but they outline the general direction to make the operator a fully-fledged tool to